qiwilliams/LinkCheck/README.md

 LinkCheck
 =========

-his application will scan web pages and find all the links that do not return status code 200 OK.
+This application will scan web pages and find all the links that do not return status code 200 OK.

 It includes the following files in the package com.paypal.test.application.doc:
   DynamicCollectionIterator.java